Quantization of the Modular Functor and Equivariant Elliptic cohomology: Modularity of :

 The above identification yields a canonical map:

 We leave it to the reader to check that this map of stalks extends to an action of $\mathcal{N}_2(\Z)$:

 \end{proof}

 It remains to demonstrate modularity of ${}^k \mathcal{G}(\M)$.
 For this, we need to establish a modular action on the line bundles $\mathcal{L}^{-k}$.
-As mentioned earlier, this is turns out to be a subtle matter.
+As mentioned earlier, this turns out to be a subtle matter.
 We begin by constructing a double cover of $\mathcal{N}_2(\Z)$ using a cocycle $\eta$ defined below.
+Recall the positive definite form $\langle \,, \rangle$ on $\pi_1(\Tr)$ induced by the Cartan-Killing form.
 Consider the $\W(\Gr)$-invariant quadratic form mod two:

 Given $A \in \mbox{SL}_2(\Z)$, and $(\beta_1 \oplus \beta_2) \in \pi_1(\Tr) \oplus \pi_1(\Tr)$, we also define the $\Z/2$ valued function:

 \begin{remark} One may check that $\eta$ is trivial if $\pi_1(\Tr)$ is an even lattice i.e. $\langle \beta, \beta \rangle \in 2 \Z$ for all $\beta \in \pi_1(\Tr)$.
 This is the case if $\Gr$ is simply laced. \end{remark}